Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 What should we do before we start collecting information?

 It is necessary to bring preschoolers to the idea that they need to think about what information is needed specifically on this topic.
-After the guys understood this, a card with the “think” symbol is placed on the table.
+After the guys understand this, a card with the “think” symbol is placed on the table.

 Next question: